tru-ID/tru-sdk-web/README.md

   // Defaults to 3000.
   windowCloseTimeout: Number,

-  // It will skip the device coverage check to determine
+  // It will run the device coverage check to determine
   // if the device is on a mobile IP
-  // Defaults to false
+  // Defaults to true
-  force: boolean
+  checkDeviceCoverage: boolean
 }
 ```